-One day, when I was lounging around the house, I stumbled across Gordan Ramsay's Ultimate Cookery course and found myself watching 5 episodes one after another.
-Although his reputation in the United States is one of an angry chef with a foul mouth, he actually knows his way around the kitchen.
+One day, when I was lounging around the house, I stumbled across Gordan Ramsay's Ultimate Cookery course and found myself watching one episode after another.
+I only knew Chef Ramsay as the foul-mouthed angry chef from "Hell's Kitchen," but after watching his cooking course, I realized that he is actually very talented.
 In his show, he showcases 100 recipes that he claims you can stake your life on.
-I have marked down several that I want to try including this roast chicken with chorizo stuffing.
+I decided to put his claim to the test and prepared his roasted chicken with chorizo stuffing.
 After watching the video and preparing the dish myself, my respect for Gordon Ramsay has reached another level; the dish is just that good.

 - 1 lemon

 - 1 tablespoon olive oil

 - 4 sprigs thyme

 - Heat olive oil in a saute pan over medium-high heat.
 Add chorizo and saute until browned, about 3-4 minutes.
 Add onion, garlic, sun-dried tomatoes, beans, and thyme.
 Season with salt and pepper.
 Reduce heat to medium and cook until vegetables have softened about 7-8 minutes.
 Remove from heat.

 - Rinse chicken and pat dry with paper towels.
 Stuff the cavity with the sausage mix.
 Place the lemon in the cavity and tuck the legs together to hold the stuffing and lemon inside.